Modern workplace design guided by heritage features and artisan details

 External brickwork was mimicked internally across the lift car threshold to strengthen the character of the building and unity for the floors.

-In a celebration of its base build, the lighting designer and Group GSA worked closely together to light up the heritage ‘mushroom columns’ to bring warmth to the space.
-The feature columns were all exposed with built deliberately positioned towards the core to maximise views across the floor plate – creating symmetry and shape.
+In celebrating its base build, the lighting designer and our team worked closely together to light up the heritage ‘mushroom columns’ to bring warmth to the space.
+The feature columns were exposed and built deliberately towards the core to maximise views across the floor plate – creating symmetry and shape.

-At the centre of the floor is a large boardroom framed by double curved glass with dark floor to ceiling finishes to create contrast to the remaining palette and maximise the feeling of space.
-Unique to this this fit out is the boardroom location, adjacent to the communal areas and designed to command attention as a central hub, but also promote transparency and connectivity across the space.
+At the centre of the floor is a large boardroom framed by double curved glass with dark floor-to-ceiling finishes to create contrast to the remaining palette and maximise the feeling of space.
+Unique to this fit-out is the boardroom’s location, adjacent to the communal areas, designed to command attention as a central hub but also promote transparency and connectivity across the space.

-With the exception of 10 smaller to medium style meeting rooms around the perimeter of the floorplate, minimal internal walls were constructed – this ensured the space is flexible and adaptive for tenants and their evolving working styles.
+Except for 10 smaller to medium-sized meeting rooms around the perimeter of the floorplate, minimal internal walls were constructed.
+This ensured the space was flexible and adaptive for tenants and their evolving working styles.

-A dynamic curtain system was installed on suspended tracks that separate the work floor from central collaboration spaces.
-This creates opportunity for users to have more control over the way they work, which is more important than ever in this post covid world.
+A dynamic curtain system was installed on suspended tracks, separating the work floor from central collaboration spaces.
+This gives users more control over their work, which is more important than ever in this post-COVID world.

-Following the success of the project GroupGSA were appointed to provide interior design services to the building’s lobby, café, and end of trip facilities.
+Following the project’s success, we were appointed to provide interior design services for the building’s lobby, café, and end-of-trip facilities.